mm80843/T3.5/docs/Benef/PBN__Benef_358.md

 # __Early detection of virus circulation__

-## Name of the Benefit

-Retrofitting sewer networks with stratified sampling points allows for the early detection of virus fragments in wastewater, providing early warning of new outbreaks.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from implementing wastewater surveillance by improving the asset value of properties through reducing the risk of infection and enhancing the reputation of the built environment.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_385.md)